jonathas/todo-service/README.md

 Ps: Webhook is only one of the ways that our project synchronizes with the Microsoft To Do.
 The API should also work without it.

-3) Run the containers for the DB and Redis
+3) Run the containers for the DB and Redis (used for our GraphQL subscription)

 ```bash
 $ docker compose -f ./resources/docker-compose.yml up